themespell/ts-team-member/README.txt

 **🚪 Drawer Details Style \[PRO\]:** Keep your pages clean and organized with the Drawer Details Style.
 This feature displays team member details in a sliding drawer that can be triggered by click or hover.
 Customize the drawer’s position, size, and animation to create a seamless and engaging user experience.
 It’s perfect for providing additional information without cluttering your page, ensuring a polished and professional look.

-## 🤔WHAT’S NEXT

-At **TS Team Member**, we are not just building a plugin.
-We are creating a tool that evolves with your needs.
-Our team is constantly working on new features, integrations, improvements, and innovations to make your team showcases more dynamic, professional, and visually stunning than ever before.

-**📜 List Layout:** The List Layout will offer a clean, minimalist way to display your team members.
-Ideal for corporate websites or professional portfolios, this layout will let you showcase your team in a structured, easy-to-read format.
-Customize it to match your brand’s style and make your team profiles stand out.

-**🗂️ Member Category (Pro):** Organize your team members like never before with the Member Category feature.
-Group your team by department, role, or expertise, and let visitors filter profiles based on their interests.
-This feature will make it easier for users to find the right person, whether they’re looking for a manager, designer, or developer.

-**Entrance Animation \[PRO\]:** Make your team profiles come to life with Entrance Animations.
-Choose from a variety of effects to add movement and interactivity to your team showcase.
-Whether it’s a subtle fade or a dynamic slide, these animations will captivate your audience from the moment they land on your page.

-**📝 Details Typography Control \[PRO\]:** Take full control of your team profiles with Details Typography Control.
-Customize fonts, sizes, colors, and spacing for every detail, from names to job titles.
-This feature ensures your team showcase matches your brand’s unique style perfectly.

-**🖥️ Full Screen View \[PRO\]:** Go big with the Full Screen View!
-This feature will let you display team member details in a stunning, immersive format.
-Perfect for creating impactful profiles that leave a lasting impression on your visitors.

-**🎉 Confetti View \[PRO\]:** Celebrate your team with the Confetti View!
-Add a fun, festive touch to your team showcase with animated confetti effects.
-It’s a great way to highlight achievements or add a playful element to your website.

-**⬇️ Vertical Carousel View \[PRO\]:** Switch things up with the Vertical Carousel View.
-This unique layout will let you showcase your team in a vertical sliding format, perfect for adding variety and visual interest to your website.

-**🔍 Filterable View \[PRO\]:** Make it easy for visitors to find the right team member with the Filterable View.
-Let users filter profiles by category, role, or expertise, ensuring they can quickly connect with the person they need.

-**📊 Parallax View \[PRO\]:** Add depth and interactivity to your team showcase with the Parallax View.
-This visually stunning effect will create a sense of movement as visitors scroll, making your team profiles truly stand out.

 == Frequently Asked Questions ==

 = How do I add a team showcase to my page? =